lpego/mzb-suite/README.md

 # Macrozoobenthos processing suite: mzb-workflow

-This project is in very early development.
-It is a work in progress and is not yet ready for use.

 Full workflow for the Macrozoobenthos pipeline:
 - Parse raw data from the Macrozoobenthos database
 - Clean and process data, both raw and manually annotated ones